bcallaway11/pte/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-What’s most interesting here is just how little code needs to be written here.
+What’s most interesting is just how little code needs to be written here.
 The only new code required is the `ppe::covid_attgt` function which is [available here](https://github.com/bcallaway11/ppe/blob/master/R/covid_attgt.R),